-The application does not cause material harm to the appearance of the building or the character and appearance of the area.
-The proposal accords with the policies of the adopted Local Plan and is recommended for permission.
+It is considered that the application does not cause material harm to the appearance of the building or the character and appearance of the area.
+The proposal accords with the policies of the adopted Local Plan and continues to be recommended for permission.